-Harvard student Mark Zuckerberg creates the social networking site that would become known as Facebook, but is later sued by two brothers who claimed he stole their idea, and the co-founder who was later squeezed out of the business.
+As Harvard student Mark Zuckerberg creates the social networking site that would become known as Facebook, he is sued by the twins who claimed he stole their idea, and by the co-founder who was later squeezed out of the business.

 This English-language adaptation of the Swedish novel by Stieg Larsson follows a disgraced journalist, Mikael Blomkvist (Daniel Craig), as he investigates the disappearance of a wealthy patriarch's niece from 40 years ago.
 He is aided by the pierced, tattooed, punk computer hacker named Lisbeth Salander (Rooney Mara).
 As they work together in the investigation, Blomkvist and Salander uncover immense corruption beyond anything they have ever imagined.Written by

 155 of 250 people found this review helpful.